With Wembanyama, other top picks out, NBA Summer League spotlight is for the taking

 Rookie phenom Victor Wembanyama and many of the highest 2023 draft picks are out for the rest of the NBA Summer League in Las Vegas, but several other players are worth watching.

 Utah Jazz guard Keyonte George, this year's No. 16 overall pick from Baylor, is second in the league with 29.5 points and third with 8.5 assists per game.
-He opened with 33 points and 10 assists on July 8 in a victory over the Los Angeles Clippers.
-In Monday's win over the Minnesota Timberwolves, he scored 26 points on 9-for-15 shooting and had seven assists.
-He's firing 12.5 3-pointers per game and has made 44% of them.
+He opened with 33 points and 10 assists Saturday in a victory over the Los Angeles Clippers.
+On Monday in a win over Minnesota, he scored 26 points on 9-for-15 shooting and had seven assists.

 Others who are off to hot starts:

-— Houston Rockets forward Jabari Smith Jr. is leading the league with 35.5 ppg, although he might be among the players who will be held out of play the rest of the summer.
+— Houston Rockets forward Jabari Smith Jr. is leading the league with 35.5 ppg, although he did not play in the Rockets' game with Oklahoma City on Tuesday.

-— Sam Merrill, who turned a 10-day contract into a multiyear deal with Cleveland last season, is averaging 18.7 points and shooting 48% from three for the 3-0 Cavs.
+— Sam Merrill, who turned a 10-day contract into a multiyear deal with Cleveland last season, is averaging 18.7 points and shooting 48% from three for the Cavaliers (3-0).

-— Xavier Moon, who went undrafted in 2017 and has spent most of his pro career overseas, has averaged 22 points on 61.5% shooting in two games with tChethe Los Angeles Clippers.
+— Xavier Moon, who went undrafted in 2017 and has spent most of his pro career overseas, has averaged 22 points on 61.5% shooting in two games with the Los Angeles Clippers.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports